Testing Personality Disorders: What Is Schizoid Personality Disorder Test?

 Understanding schizoid personality disorder

 Many people don't realize schizoid personality disorder for what it is because people experiencing this disorder may not even realize anything is wrong.
 These individuals may generally not realize that their interactions with others are awkward or in any way uncomfortable.
 Even more, they usually don't have any desire to interact with other people, so their lack of social engagements or friendships is unimportant to them.
-Rather, these individuals may feel perfectly comfortable going through their life alone, and it generally takes someone outside of themselves (a relative) to point out that anything is wrong at all.
+Rather, these individuals may feel perfectly comfortable going through their lives alone, and it generally takes someone outside of themselves (a relative) to point out that anything is wrong at all.

 People with schizoid personality disorder might tend to be relatively successful in their lives, pursuing careers that allow them to be on their own and isolated as much as possible.
 They may, for instance, have online jobs or otherwise work from home.
 They may also tend to avoid situations where they would be around other people and generally not form romantic relationships.